Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/cleaning_data.md

 -- Remove leading spaces in sales_report.name using trim.
 -- sentimentscore in sales_report was altered the same method used in the products table.
+-- Removed (not set) from column country in table all_sessions.
+-- Restockingleadtime in the sales_report table was converted to a days interval.
+-- Divided revenue by 1000000.

+-- Corrected city names and their locations, set city to country.
+-- London, US may mean London, Ohio.
+-- Paris, United States may mean Paris, TX.
+-- There is a Toronto and Vancouver in the United States.
+-- Set 'New York' to 'United States'.
+-- There is an Amsterdam in the United States.
+-- Hong Kong was set to China.
+-- Los Angeles was set to United States.
+-- Mexico City was set to Mexico.
+-- Mountain View was set to United States.
+-- San Francisco was set to United States.
+-- Singapore was set to Singapore.
+-- Yokohama was set to Japan.